Axway/agents-kong/README.md

   ...spec file contents...
 ```

-If a ConfigMap is being used the kubectl command provides a utility to create the resource file for you.
+If a ConfigMap is being used, the kubectl command provides a utility to create the resource file for you.
 The command that follows will create a ConfigMap named `specs`, in the current kubernetes context and namespace.
 All files found in the current directories `specs/` folder will be included in the ConfigMap resource.

 ```bash
 kubectl create configmap specs --from-file=specs/